MrDustinMiller/Common-Misconceptions/readme.md

 - [X] Build option to save the misconception.
 - [x] Build option to get all saved misconceptions.
-- Save state of saved cards.
+- Track state of saved cards.
 - Build option to view citation for given misconceptions.
 - Build option to easily share any saved/random misconception.